Temporal blocking of finite-difference stencil operators with sparse "off-the-grid" sources: Acknowledgments

 \section{Acknowledgments}

-This research is funded by the Engineering and Physical Sciences Research Council (EPSRC) grants and HiPEDS Center for Doctoral Training.
-The author thanks Richard M. Veras, Navjot Kukreja, John Washbourne and Giacomo La Scala for the fruitful discussions as well as the whole \devito community.
+This research is funded by the Engineering and Physical Sciences Research Council (EPSRC) grants EP/L016796/1, EP/R029423/1, EP/V001493/1, and HiPEDS Center for Doctoral Training.
+The author thanks Richard M. Veras, Navjot Kukreja, John Washbourne, and Giacomo La Scala for the fruitful discussions as well as the whole \devito community.